maparoni/jekyll-maparoni/README.md

 # Jekyll Maparoni plugin

-A Jekyll plugin to generate a Maparoni (GeoJSON) collection of your Jekyll posts
+A Jekyll plugin to generate a Maparoni-compatible GeoJSON collection of your Jekyll posts

+**NOTE: This plugin is currently under active development, so use with caution.**

 TODO: Add build + gem version badges